 Victim Service Provider – A nonprofit agency with a primary mission to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.

-6. Appendices
+6. Appendices 1: Federal HMIS Requirements

 6.1 USER MANUALS

 The User Manuals for General Users provide the protocol for data entry workflow for Vermont HMIS users.
 The User Manuals include the data entry workflow requirements to document valid program entry and exit dates in the HMIS.
 Manuals are located on the ICA website: https://icanewengland.helpscoutdocs.com/ .